MP Estate Planning UK

 Regular Review and Updates

-• Updating the list of beneficiaries
+• Whether the class of beneficiaries still reflects your wishes

 Tax Considerations